ConstantinoSchillebeeckx/Techshop-EEE-201/README.md

 ## [Chapter 0](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_0)

-Before we begin building our circuits, we need to know how to use a breadboard properly.
-This introductory chapter will cover the basics of how a breadboards work and will get you familiar with using them.
+Before we begin building our circuits, we need to know how to use a breadboard properly and how to read circuit diagrams.
+This introductory chapter will cover the basics of how a breadboards work, will get you familiar with using them and will cover some of the basics of circuit diagrams.

 ## [Chapter 1](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_1)

 Let's get started with Arduino!
 In this chapter we are going to cover the most basic parts of getting a [sketch](https://www.arduino.cc/en/Tutorial/Sketch) running; we'll be covering the following topics:
-- `setup()`
+- `setup()` function
-- `loop()`
+- `loop()` function
-- `println()`
+- The serial monitor and the `println()` function
-- using comments
+- Using comments
-- variable type `string`

 ## [Chapter 2](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_2)